pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

   - Specify the name of the Application Gateway in the `appgw.name: <APPLICATION-GATEWAY-NAME>` parameter.

-  - To restrict all Ingresses to be exposed over a private IP address, set the `appgw.usePrivateIP: true` parameter; to allow other ingresses, set the `appgw.usePrivateIP: false` parameter.
+  - To expose the ingress endpoint within the Virtual Network, set the `appgw.usePrivateIP: true` parameter.
+By default this is not required and the parameter is disabled: `appgw.usePrivateIP: false`.

   - To configure authentication with the AGIC in your AKS cluster, generate a kubernetes secret from an Active Directory Service Principal that is based on your AKS subscription ID.
 You must encode the Service Principal with base64 and add the result to the `armAuth.secretJSON` field.
 For details, see [Using a Service Principal](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-install-existing#using-a-service-principal).